Maine

 You might witness a spectacular sunrise or a moody fog blanketing the coastline.
 Maybe you’ll see the loons on Jordan Pond or brave the crowds (and heights) on the Beehive trail.
 Whatever trail you choose, you won’t regret heading to Acadia in the fall months.

-Pro tip: stay at one of these glamping spots or unique Airbnbs to get the full experience.
+Pro tip: stay at one of these glamping spots to get the full experience.

 2. Gear up at L.L.Bean